Canada's Emerging Framework With Carbon Fee and Dividend

-- The revenue from the carbon fee is then recycled back to the economy by various routes including transfer to households, transfer to industry, cuts in taxes or investment in clean technology.
+- The revenue from the carbon fee is then recycled back to the economy by various routes, including transfer to households, transfer to industry, cuts in taxes or investment in clean technology.

 - Costs are expressed as the impact on average annual growth rate of GDP.

-- The take home: over the short-term with the price of carbon going up to $100 a tonne the cost of effective climate action is negligible regardless of the mechanism of recycling carbon fee revenues.
+- The take home: over the short-term with the price of carbon going up to $100 a tonne, the cost of effective climate action is negligible regardless of the mechanism of recycling carbon fee revenues.

 - Projected costs are within the margin of error of the study and are consistent with the consensus coming from economists that the costs of climate action are slight over the short term period extending to 2030.

-- The study goes on to conclude that in the absence of carbon pricing, the policy framework required to achieve a 30-40% cut in emissions by 2030 is a complex and costly web of regulations that do not access the efficiencies of the marketplace.
+- The study goes on to conclude that, in the absence of carbon pricing, the policy framework required to achieve a 30-40% cut in emissions by 2030 is a complex and costly web of regulations that do not access the efficiencies of the marketplace.

 The cost advantages of carbon pricing are enormous.
-The Ecofiscal Commission estimates Canada’s GDP would 3.8% higher in 2030 with carbon pricing when compared to achieving our Paris targets using set of regulations in the absence of carbon pricing.
+The Ecofiscal Commission estimates Canada’s GDP would be 3.8% higher in 2030 with carbon pricing when compared to achieving our Paris targets using a set of regulations in the absence of carbon pricing.

 Looking Ahead At Opportunities

-As of April 2019, Canada will have a significant set of climate action plans with effective carbon pricing mechanisms in place across the country.
+As of April 2019, Canada will have a significant set of climate action plans, with effective carbon pricing mechanisms in place across the country.